SirArkimedes/discorddrunkbot/README.md

 </p>

 # Discord Drunk Bot
-* Inform your guild-mates who is drunk or not. :beer:
+* Inform your guild-mates who is drunk or not. :beers:
+* When a drunk person types, the bot will react with :beer:.
-* Watch laughter ensue! :beers:
+* Listen to laughter ensue! :laughing:

 # How to run
 ### Requirement